iomatix/-SCPSL-SCP-575/README.md

   enable_facility_blackout: true
   # Percentage chance of an outage at the Heavy Containment Zone during the blackout.
   chance_heavy: 65
-  # Percentage chance of an outage at the Heavy Containment Zone during the blackout.
+  # Percentage chance of an outage at the Light Containment Zone during the blackout.
   chance_light: 25
   # Percentage chance of an outage at the Entrance Zone during the blackout.
   chance_entrance: 45